20 Magical Places To See Christmas Lights In The DC Area (updated for 2021!)

 5. 34th Street in Baltimore

 Yes, there really is a Miracle on 34th Street.. and it is that this block in Baltimore puts on a dazzling lights display every holiday season.
-For 2018 The dates will be Saturday November 24th through Tuesday January 1st 2019. they will be on from around 6 to 11 every night except Dec 24th and Dec 31st when they stay on all night.
+For 2021, the dates haven’t been announced yet but typically it runs from mid/late November through the New Year. they will be on from around 530 to 11 every night except Dec 24th and Dec 31st when they stay on all night.

 6. Watkins Regional Park Festival of Lights